Alpha Sophia

 What is a Medical Device?

+A medical device is any instrument, machine, implant, or software intended for medical use — from bandages to MRI scanners.
 A medical device is any instrument, apparatus, implement, machine, appliance, implant, reagent for in vitro use, software, material, or other similar or related article intended by its manufacturer to be used, alone or in combination, for medical purposes.

 These purposes include diagnosis, prevention, monitoring, treatment, or alleviation of disease, investigation, replacement, modification, or support of the anatomy or of a physiological process; supporting or sustaining life; control of conception; disinfection of medical devices; and providing information by means of in vitro examination of specimens derived from the human body.